Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 • Inspect equipment regularly for wear or damage

-• Organize tools in labeled bins by category (visual, tactile, etc.)
+• Organize tools in labeled bins by category (visual, tactile, and so on)

 Personalize & Keep It Simple